aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltx-to-ods/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTX to ODS in Java Online for Free" %}}

-The following example demonstrates how to convert XLTX to ODS document format in Java.
+The following example demonstrates how to convert XLTX to ODS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTX file into ODS format.
+Follow the easy steps to convert XLTX to ODS.
 Upload your XLTX file, then simply save it as ODS file.
 For both XLTX reading and ODS writing you can use fully qualified filenames.
 The output ODS content and formatting will be identical to the original XLTX document.

 {{% /blocks/products/pf/agp/text %}}